Iolu Abil: Career

 Abbil joined the British National Service as a cooperative inspector in 1964.
 He also took a job with the New Hebrides Cooperative Department in 1964, a position he held for the next sixteen years.
 He enrolled in cooperative development training courses in Papua New Guinea and Fiji during the 1960s.
 He then became a student at the Loughborough International Co-operative College in the United Kingdom for two years.

 Abbil completed three months of administration and management courses at the University of the South Pacific in Suva, Fiji, in 1973.

 He served in the Cabinet member in the first post-independence government of Prime Minister Walter Lini, thereby becoming Vanuatu's first Secretary of the Ministry of Lands.

 Mr. Iolu Abbil moved to politics in the late 1990s to later become the Member of Parliament for Tanna.
 In that capacity he also became the State Minister for Internal Affairs for a complete term before retiring from politics in the 2003.

 Iolu Abbil was appointed as the interim Ombudsman of Vanuatu in November 2004, following the departure of Hannington Alatoa, whose term in office had expired in June 2004.
 Abil served as interim Ombudsman until April 2005 when Peter Taurakoto was appointed to a five-year term by President Kalkot Mataskelekele.

 Abbil has also held a number of positions within the private sector, including as chairman of Air Vanuatu.

-In 2009 Mr. Iolu Abbil was elected by the Vanuatu Electoral College made up of Members of Parliaments and Presidents of Local Provinces to become the 7th Head of State of the republic of Vanuatu.
-President Abbil at that time was voted in with a vote of 41 out of 57 votes.